 Funding for the Sound Improvement Project

 St Paul’s has received a fantastic grant of £12,000 from the Poole CIL Neighbourhood fund for the Sound System project.
-This grant, together with over £4,000 raised from St Paul’s own resources, means that work can now start on the Project.
+This grant, together with over £4,000 raised from St Paul’s own resources, means that we have been able to complete the first equipment stage of the Project.

 The Sound Improvement Project will encompass: